Carl Enckell: Envoy to Paris and the Åland question

-Career in financial sector
+Career in the financial sector

-Enckell left politics for banking in 1927, when he became deputy director of Liittopankki.
+Enckell left the diplomatic service in 1927.
+The official reason given was his wish to secure a Finnish education for his children; probable underlying factors also included frustration over the language dispute of the era – he had been criticised for writing his diplomatic reports in Swedish rather than Finnish – and dissatisfaction with the political system's handling of his counsel.
+He moved into banking, becoming deputy director of Liittopankki.
 After a merger with Helsingin Osakepankki (HOP) in 1931, he became a board member in HOP.
 In 1936 Enckell became the managing director of Industrialists' Mutual Fire Insurance Company.
 Enckell took part again in activities in employers' organisations and worked in positions of trust in a number of Finnish companies.